With Upgrades in Delivery and Support Infrastructure, Revenge RAT Malware is a Bigger Threat

 As shown in Figure 7, decoding the script contents shown in Figure 6 reveals the same code as we saw in Figure 2, which schedules the execution of the page content.

 Figure 7: The same de-obfuscated code as Figure 2

 The only other script content of the blog-page[.]html is an empty script section.
 By repeatedly “self-scheduling” the execution of the blog-page[.]html, the threat actor ensures that any content they add to this empty script section will also be executed.
 The script self-scheduling, as well as the scheduling of a script that repeatedly attempts to download and execute the Revenge RAT binary, significantly contribute to the persistence of this infection.
 In both cases, the threat actor can modify the hosted content at any time as needed, such as in the case of infrastructure failure or payload change.
 The frequent checking ensures that any changes made will be quickly followed, and the repeated attempts to run the Revenge RAT binary make it almost certain that even if the process is terminated, the RAT will be running again soon.

 Implications of This Malware

 The complex infection chain, redundant command and control infrastructure, focus on maintaining persistence, and attempts to evade detection exhibited by this campaign indicate an above average level of sophistication.
 Higher levels of sophistication require higher levels of expertise and an increased understanding of the threats organizations face.
-By preparing employees and training them to be alert to threats, organizations can better protect themselves.
+By preparing employees with phishing awareness training, organizations can better protect themselves.
 Learn how Cofense PhishMeTM conditions users to recognize and report the latest phishing and malware campaigns.

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.